nicoSWD/php-rule-parser/README.md

 var_dump($rule->isTrue()); // bool(true)
 ```

-It supports JavaScript syntax, as well as a custom syntax for easier usage.
+It supports JavaScript syntax, as well as a custom syntax for an easier, more user friendly usage.

 ```php
 $ruleStr = 'foo is "abc" and (bar is 123 or bar is 321)';